World Chefs: New cookbook upends notion of Irish cooking

-NEW YORK, March 26 David Bowers grew up in Dublin, but he had never tasted corned beef and cabbage until he moved to New York.
+NEW YORK David Bowers grew up in Dublin, but he had never tasted corned beef and cabbage until he moved to New York.
 The dish that many Americans believe epitomizes Irish cooking was a mystery to him.

 "Generally we have boiled bacon and cabbage in Ireland," he said.
 "And the cabbage is different and the meat is different, so it's a completely different dish."